At what point does exchange of contracts occur in domestic conveyancing in Beaminster and do I need to be at the lawyers office?

-Yesterday I discovered that there is a flying freehold element on a house I put an offer in two weeks back in what should have been a straight forward, chain free conveyancing.
-Beaminster is the location of the property.
-Is there any guidance you can impart?
+Yesterday I discovered that there is a flying freehold element on a house I have offered on a fortnight ago in what should have been a straight forward, chain free conveyancing.
+Beaminster is where the house is located.
+Is there any advice you can give?

 Flying freeholds in Beaminster are unusual but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Beaminster you would need to get your solicitor to go through the deeds very carefully.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Beaminster may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Even where you use a solicitor outside Beaminster you would need to get your solicitor to go through the deeds diligently.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Beaminster may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold property.

 Hoping to buy a property located in Beaminster and I am already nervous.
 I couldn't find anything specific about Beaminster.
 Conveyancing will be needed in due course but do you know about the Beaminster area? or perhaps some other tips you can share?